Lundalogik/lime-elements/CONTRIBUTING.md

 **Tips**:
 - For ambitious tasks, open a Pull Request as soon as possible with the `[WIP]` prefix in the title, in order to get feedback and help from the community.
 - [Allow lime-elements maintainers to make changes to your Pull Request branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork).
 This way, we can rebase it and make some minor changes if necessary.
-All changes we make will be done in new commit and we'll ask for your approval before merging them.
+All changes we make will be done in new commits and we'll ask for your approval before merging them.

 ## Coding rules